 Hattie never clearly defined the dependent variable, which is student achievement.
 Since most studies use grades, Hattie (probably) assumed that grades are the smallest common signifier and denominator of students success.
 Hattie never clarified his all-encompassing variable or how it was concluded.
 He never explained how the variable of student achievement was constructed (based on which empirical evidence?) and in which context.
 If he had employed proper scientific methodology, he would have needed to conduct an Exploratory Factor Analysis (EFA) and a Confirmatory Factor Analysis (CFA), leading up to proper Structural Equation Modeling (SEM).
 Hattie never did any of this.
 He never defined the dependent variable he actually pretends to measure and which his entire book rests upon.
 There is no deer to hunt.
 Hattie is following a wild guess.
 If Hattie had indeed bothered to clarify the main construct of his study, he would not have been able to throw all studies, regardless of origin, quality or composition, into the grinder of a meta-meta-analysis.

-2. The lack of validity of meta-meta studies for educational contexts
+2. The lack of validity of meta-meta studies for educational (and any other) contexts

 Let’s assume for a moment, that Hattie’s could be right by averaging effect sizes of ‘what works’ and extracting the gospel of universal factors for promoting student achievement.
 If the silver bullets were indeed available, policies would be drawn out in an instant to spend budgets on ‘what works’ while schools would be told to scale back of what doesn’t.
 So if you happen to work at a school that is not average, according to the almighty meta-meta study, your luck has just run out.
 As an example, Problem-Based Learning (PBL) rates very low in Hattie’s universe of effect sizes, whereby in Medical Education, it has empirically proven to be significantly superior to traditional approaches and has been, for decades, firmly established as a State-of-the-Art pedagogy (see Wang et al., 2016; Sayyah et al., 2017; Zhang et al., 2015).